avisha-rizwan/missiledetector/README.md

 4.  **`updateLauncher()`**: A 5-stage state machine (`IDLE` -> `AIMING` -> `FIRING_DOWN` -> `FIRING_UP` -> `RETURNING`).
 It smoothly rotates the launcher servo to the recorded `lockedAngle`, dips down to "fire", and returns to the `readyAngle`.

 ## 📜 License
-Feel free to use, modify, and distribute this project.
-Happy building!
+DO not feel free to use, modify, and distribute this project.